10up/wp-component-library/_includes/markdown/Introduction.md

 ### Audience

 The 10up Front-end Component Library is not geared to teach anyone to become an engineer.
-Rather, it aims to illustrate how to engineer the 10up way.
-Therefore, these best practices are intended for capable engineers.
+Rather, it intends to provide a base set of commonly-used front-end components for engineers to take and build upon.
+It also aims illustrate how to engineer the 10up way.
+Therefore, the components in this library are intended for capable engineers.

 <h3 id="goal">Goal {% include partials/top %}</h3>